andrei-tatar/node-red-contrib-smartnora/doc/nodes/media/README.md

   - `Language` - the language in which the input names are spelled
   - `Inputs` - the value and the name of each input (note the inputs are sorted)
   - `Default Input` - the checkbox at the end of the input editor row, selects the default input to be selected (when node-red starts, this input will be set as the state)
+- `App Selector Trait` - if checked, the device will support the [AppSelector trait](https://developers.google.com/assistant/smarthome/traits/appselector)
+  - `Language` - the language in which the app names are spelled
+  - `Apps` - the value and the name of each app
+  - `Default App` - the checkbox at the end of the app editor row, selects the default app to be selected (when node-red starts, this app will be set as the state).
+If no app is set as default, application will be set to `unknown`
 - `Channel Trait` - if checked, the device will support the [Channel trait](https://developers.google.com/assistant/smarthome/traits/channel)
   - `Channels` - the key, name and (optional) number of each defined channel